 A narcissistic friend will get very jealous of anything that takes your attention away from them.
 This is not just hanging out with other friends instead of them, but it also includes giving time and attention to your family, kids, pets, work and hobbies.

-They can be extremely needy and put the pressure on you to be available to them more and more of the time.
-Narc friends may make you feel guilty for not spending enough time with them or constantly have ’emergencies’ where they need you.
+They can be extremely needy and put pressure on you to be available to them more and more of the time.
+Narcissistic friends can make you feel guilty for not spending enough time with them or they’ll constantly have ’emergencies’ where they need you.

 They Always Ask for Favours

 Before you know it, with a narcissistic friend you’re forever being asked to do them favours.
-Can you watch the kids on school holidays?
+Can you watch the kids during the school holidays?
 Can you give them a lift or lend them some money?
 Can you go with them to pick things up that they need?

 They Withhold